 This application is another contender that wants to be your permanent go-to file manager app for all operations.
 It offers a stable build that is easy to use and understand allowing you to quickly adapt to how it works.

 The theme can be set to light or dark according to the user’s preference, so we see a little less freedom as compared to Amaze above.
 The Navigation drawer offers practical access to locations at any time.
 It comes with some defaults, depending on your device, such as SD Card, External SD Card and File System.
-Below this is a section for favourites which the user can setup to give easy access to commonly used directories.
-To set a favourite the user need only navigate to the folder location, select the folder by clicking its icon and then select the favourite icon from the top bar, it looks like a ribbon.
+Below this is a section for favorites which the user can set up to give easy access to commonly used directories.
+To set a favorite the user need only navigate to the folder location, select the folder by clicking its icon and then select the favorite icon from the top bar, it looks like a ribbon.

 Another feature that is quite useful is being able to create a home screen shortcut to any folder directory or file.
 This can give you quick access to your folders straight from your homes screen with no need to open the app and navigate manually.